 The Providence Adult Eating Disorders Treatment Program in Portland, Oregon, helps patients 18 and older recover from anorexia, bulimia and other eating disorders.
 The program includes both inpatient and outpatient care, depending on a patient’s individual needs.
 People who are suffering from an eating disorder benefit from both individual and group therapy, as well as nutritional counseling.

 Meanwhile, the Providence Adolescent Eating Disorders Treatment Program helps patients between the ages of 13 and 18 recover from eating disorders.
 Our team works closely with both patients and their family members to support their progress through every stage of recovery.

 Even if your loved one is resistant to seeking help, continue talking to them about it.
 Malnutrition from an eating disorder can lead to lifelong health problems and, in some tragic cases, even result in death.
 Help is available — and ready for them whenever they’re ready.

 Find a doctor

-To learn more about eating disorders, or to schedule a consultation with a doctor who specializes in treating patients with these concerns, see our provider directory.
+To schedule a consultation with a doctor who specializes in treating patients with these concerns, see our provider directory.

 This information is not intended as a substitute for professional medical care.
 Always follow your health care professional’s instructions.